patrickbrett/json-parser/README.md

 ]
 ```

 The token array represents the JSON data as a list of tokens, each of which may be a value, brace or other symbol.
 Strings are stored in nested quotes while numbers, null values and other symbols are stored as regular strings.
+Whitespace outside of strings is removed.
 This intermediate representation makes the transition to a tree-based structure simpler and more efficient.

 ### Abstract Syntax Tree